 Replies to invitations are sent on good-quality cream or white writing paper.
-It is usual to use paper with a letterhead, showing the sender's address.
+It is usual to use paper with a letterhead, showing the sender's address, and to reply in the third person.

 Sample replies are as follows: